jezze/berk/README.md

 ### Transfer files

-You can transfer files over to your remote.
-Just run something like:
+You can transfer files over to your remote:

     $ berk send "myfile.txt" "/home/myname/myfile.txt" "myhost"